UNC-optics/DeepCGH/README.md

 11. `'file_format'` : determines the file format.
 Either `'tfrecords'` or `'hdf5'`.
 12. `'compression'` : compression format for `tfrecords` dataset.
 Keep 'GZIP'.
 13. `'name'` : the name used in `frecords` for the input of dataset.
 TODO: more details and features coming soon.

+Please don't leave any of these fields empty even if they are not relevant to the characteristics you have in mind.

 ### For Developers
 Coming soon (how to change the model structure, how to change the loss function, etc).